 All communication must be routed through the Graduate School

-which is the single point of contact with SUNY/SED.
+which is the single point of contact with SUNY-Central/SED.
 You may

-communicate with SUNY or SED only if they contact you
+communicate with SUNY-Central or SED only if they contact you

 HEGIS and CIP codes are numerical designators used to provide a taxonomic scheme that supports the tracking, assessment, and reporting of fields of study.
-HEGIS codes are used by SUNY and SED.
+HEGIS codes are used by SUNY-Central and SED.
 CIP codes are used at the federal and international levels.
-If you are unsure which codes to assign within a proposal, consult with Brittany Iannucci in the Graduate School, email@example.com.

-Once the Letter of Intent is approved by SUNY-Central, a list of 5 qualified external evaluators and their CVs or bio-sketches should be submitted to the Dean of the Graduate School, who will transmit the names to SUNY-Central for approval.
+Once the Letter of Intent is approved by SUNY-Central, a list of five qualified external evaluators and their CVs or bio-sketches should be submitted to the dean of the Graduate School, who will transmit the names to SUNY-Central for approval.

 The host department of the proposed new program pays for the external evaluation.